catkutay/HIT226slides/week1/index.md

 * A commit should be self-contained
 	* If you are editing multiple files, include them all
 	* Keep them small so it is easy to see what has changed
-	* It is better to commit too much rather than not enough
+	* It is better to commit too frequently rather than not enough
 	* Try not to break things